-- commitments to reaffirm the position of the Government as a policy maker through the strengthening of the Ministry of Energy and Mines, and as a regulator of the sector through the Superintendency of Electricity; - an agreement by the Ministry of Energy and Mines to coordinate the preparation of expansion plans for generation, transmission and distribution capacity, including projections of the resources necessary to implement them; - a consensus reached a mong the parties to the Electricity Sector Reform Pact on a gradual transition process from the tariffs currently applied to those corresponding to efficient electrical systems (the "Transitional Tariff Regime"); - the establishment of key performance indicators and precise and verifiable goals that distribution companies shall meet in a six-year period; - a commitment of the distribution companies to develop and present plans for management improvement and reduction of energy losses, with defined actions, objectives, indicators, and associated goals; and - an a greement by the Government to review the entire legal framework and send to Congress a proposal for its reform in order to ensure that all the commitments included in the Electricity Sector Reform Pact are reflected in the regulatory framework.
+- commitments to reaffirm the position of the Government as a policy maker through the strengthening of the Ministry of Energy and Mines, and as a regulator of the sector through the SIE; - an agreement by the Ministry of Energy and Mines to coordinate the preparation of expansion plans for generation, transmission and distribution capacity, including projections of the resources necessary to implement them;

+- a consensus reached among the parties to the Electricity Sector Reform Pact on a gradual transition process from the tariffs currently applied to those corresponding to efficient electrical systems (the "Transitional Tariff Regime"); - the establishment of key performance indicators and precise and verifiable goals that distribution companies shall meet in a six-year period; - a commitment of the distribution companies to develop and present plans for management improvement and reduction of energy losses, with defined actions, objectives, indicators, and associated goals; and - an agreement by the Government to review the entire legal framework and send to Congress a proposal for its reform in order to ensure that all the commitments included in the Electricity Sector Reform Pact are reflected in the regulatory framework.

-On May 21, 2021, the Government a mounced its intention to dissolve the CDEEE.
-Following such dissolution, the Ministry of Energy and Mines will regulate and oversee the energy sector, but the Government will no longer act as an intermediary between electricity generators and distributors, which is expected to increase transparency in the electricity sector.
+On May 21, 2021, the Government announced its intention to dissolve the CDEEE, after which change the Ministry of Energy and Mines would regulate and oversee the energy sector, but the Government would no longer act as an intermediary between electricity generators and distributors.
 In addition, in September 2021, the Government announced the creation of a public trust to manage the Punta Catalina Thermal Power Plant autonomously and independently of the CDEEE, in line with the agreement to restructure CDEEE included in the Electricity Sector Reform Pact.
 The trust agreement was executed in October 2021.

-In September 2021, the SIE issued resolution SIE-075-2021-TF, providing for the methodology to implement the Transitional Tariff Regime, including the following guidelines (i) tariffs applied to customers will gradually converge to a "reference tariff," which will reflect the cost of the service provided by the distribution companies, but without transferring inefficiencies to customers (specifically, the reference tariff recognizes only 15% of energy losses and operating expenses equivalent to 10% of revenues), (ii) distributors must demonstrate improvements in their management indicators as they will not be able to transfer their inefficiencies to the tariff, (iii) the Transitional Tariff Regime will apply from October 2021 to December 2026, and (iv) during the transition periods, tariffs will be adjusted quarterly based on two factors (a) a lineal adjustment from the tariffs a pelied in October 2021 to the reference tariffs for October 2021; and (b) changes in the reference tariffs at each quarter driven by changes in the cost of energy, inflation and depreciation.
+In September 2021, the SIE issued resolution SIE-075-2021-TF, providing for the methodology to implement the Transitional Tariff Regime, including the following guidelines (i) tariffs applied to customers will gradually converge to a "reference tariff," which will reflect the cost of the service provided by the distribution companies, but without transferring inefficiencies to customers (specifically, the reference tariff recognizes only 15% of energy losses and operating expenses equivalent to 10% of revenues), (ii) distributors must demonstrate improvements in their management indicators as they will not be able to transfer their inefficiencies to the tariff, (iii) the Transitional Tariff Regime will apply from October 2021 to December 2026, and (iv) during the transition periods, tariffs will be adjusted quarterly based on two factors (a) a lineal adjust ment from the tariffs applied in October 2021 to the reference tariffs for October 2021; and (b) changes in the reference tariffs at each quarter driven by changes in the cost of energy, inflation and depreciation.